 Item Reason for not applying hedge accounting Effect on financial statements Fair-value hedge The Company places a strong emphasis on risk management relating to derivative products.
 For the year, it was not applied for the time being taking into consideration the cost and efficiency of processing financial information relating to hedge accounting.
 It will be applied when the conditions are ready.
+Profit or loss from fair-value change (27,759); Investment gain (640,189)

-31 December 2023 Prepared under PRC ASBES (English translation for reference only) RMB'000
+31 December 2023 Prepared under PRC ASBEs (English translation for reference only) RMB'000